openshift/lvm-operator/doc/user-guide/usage.md

 ## Deploying LVMCluster CR

-This guide assumes you followed steps in [Readme][repo-readme] and the LVM operator (hereafter LVMO) is running in your cluster.
+This guide assumes you followed steps in [Readme][repo-readme] and the logical volume manager storage operator (hereafter lvms) is running in your cluster.

 The available disks in our test kubernetes cluster node are listed below.
 There are no existing LVM Physical Volumes, Volume Groups and Logical Volumes